kullrich/PolyPanner/README.md

 ## Workflow overview

 The standard PolyPanner workflow is detailed here below.
-The syntanx of PolyPanner commands and utility scripts is documented [here](docs/syntax.md).
-This includes all user-defined parameters.
+The syntanx of PolyPanner commands and utility scripts, including user-defined parameters., is documented [here](docs/syntax.md).

 ### 1. Input